Definition: Graphical representation of quantities like cumulative costs, labor units, etc., plotted against time.

 To understand in a better way, let’s discuss some of the most common S-Curves used in Project Management below;

-You can see at the start it is quite flat and so in the end but steeper in the middle is typical of most projects.
+You can see it is quite flat initially, so in the end, steeper in the middle is typical of most projects.

-It is clear at the initial stage you need fewer resources but in middle, we call it execution phase needs the maximum of all the resources.
+It is clear that you need fewer resources at the initial stage, but we call it the execution phase that needs the maximum of all the resources in the middle.
 The end is the same as the initiation phase.

 Uses of S Curves

 The best use of S curves is in Earned Value Management.
 A tool that helps the project manager and the team to understand the variance is any project in no time.